ddmitov/perl-executing-browser/doc/CONSTANTS.md

   Resources directory must contain the ``application`` subdirectory with all necessary application files.
   ``data`` and ``logs`` subdirectories are optional, as well as the application icon file - ``app.png``.

-  The resources directory path is:
+  The resources directory path must be:
   * ``{AppImage_executable_directory}/resources`` for Linux [AppImage](https://appimage.org/) single executable builds or
   * ``{PEB_executable_directory}/resources`` for all other PEB builds.

 * **Application directory:**
   All Perl application files must be located within this folder.

-  The application directory path is:
+  The application directory path must be:
   * ``{AppImage_executable_directory}/resources/app`` for Linux [AppImage](https://appimage.org/) single executable builds or
   * ``{PEB_executable_directory}/resources/app`` for all other PEB builds.